muratk3n/thirdwave/en/tweets/2020/week1b.md

 ---

-If we can get fast, energy efficient payments, there are gazillion possibilities.
+If we can get fast payments done, there are gazillion possibilities.
 Payments for artists can become extremely efficient.
 Say I am listening to a song, *War*, I can send a payment to that name, to that song, laser like.
 That name will be placeholder,